pingswept/me30-website/content/logistics/projects.md

 ![Project 1 main steps](/img/P1_flowchart.jpg)

-### P1 prototype: what you should do before class #5 (before Wed., 9/20)
+### P1 prototype: what you should do before class #5 (before Wed., 9/18)

 1. Read and try to make sense of the website notes on [voltage regulation](http://andnowforelectronics.com/notes/voltage-regulation/).
 Pay special attention to the circuit diagram showing the L7805C voltage regulator.
 2. Try your best to make a breadboard circuit so that 12 V goes into your circuit and 5 V comes out, as shown on the [website diagram](http://andnowforelectronics.com/notes/voltage-regulation/).
 You'll need to use your [5V voltage regulator component](http://andnowforelectronics.com/notes/datasheets/#voltage-regulators).
 3. Install Kicad.
 4. Watch the Kicad demo videos, a total of 5 minutes, 59 seconds for [the first two demo videos](http://andnowforelectronics.com/notes/demo-videos/)
-5. If you can absorb material from books efficiently, read as much of chapter 2 from the Practical Electronics textbook as you can.
+5. Read as much of chapter 2 from the Practical Electronics textbook as you can.

 ## Project 0: